AI4Finance-Foundation/FinRL-Meta/README.md

 + [知乎] [FinRL-Meta基于数据驱动的强化学习金融元宇宙](https://zhuanlan.zhihu.com/p/437804814)

 ## Our Goals
++ To provide benchmark performance and facilitate fair comparisons, providing a standardized environment will allow researchers to evaluate different strategies in the same way.
+Also, it would help researchers to better understand the “black-box” nature (deep neural network-based) of DRL algorithms.
 + To reduce the simulation-reality gap: existing works use backtesting on historical data, while the real performance may be quite different when applying the algorithms to paper/live trading.
 + To reduce the data pre-processing burden, so that quants can focus on developing and optimizing strategies.
-+ To provide benchmark performance and facilitate fair comparisons, providing a standardized environment will allow researchers to evaluate different strategies in the same way.
-Also, it would help researchers to better understand the “black-box” nature (deep neural network-based) of DRL algorithms.

 ## Design Principles
 + Plug-and-Play (PnP): Modularity; Handle different markets (say T0 vs. T+1)
 + Completeness and universal:
   Multiple markets; Various data sources (APIs, Excel, etc); User-friendly variables.
 + Avoid hard-coded parameters
++ Layer structure and extensibility: Three layers including: data layer, environment layer, and agent layer.
+Layers interact through end-to-end interfaces, achieving high extensibility.
 + Closing the sim-real gap using the “training-testing-trading” pipeline: simulation for training and connecting real-time APIs for testing/trading.
 + Efficient data sampling: accelerate the data sampling process is the key to DRL training!
 From the ElegantRL project. we know that multi-processing is powerful to reduce the training time (scheduling between CPU + GPU).
 + Transparency: a virtual env that is invisible to the upper layer